SASUKE38/EmperorEpilogue/README.md

 NOTE: You must load a save from before traveling to the Morphic Pool (endgame/finale) for this mod to work.

 This mod gives the Emperor an active role in the epilogue if his romance arc was completed and the player is in no other relationship.
 The player need not be illithid, but it might take some convincing for him to stay with someone who is not a mind flayer.
-It includes a post-final battle Elfsong Tavern scene, Emperor party dialog, and custom hug animations by kit.
+It includes a post-final battle Elfsong Tavern scene, Emperor party dialog, and custom hug animations by [kit](https://next.nexusmods.com/profile/Kit).

 ## Installation

 The mod can be installed with the in-game mod manager by placing the .pak file in your \AppData\Local\Larian Studios\Baldur's Gate 3\Mods folder and then activating it in-game or via the Baldur's Gate 3 Mod Manager.
-See the "Compatibility" section below for an important note on load order.

 ## Compatibility